 O Great Mystery

-Most of my music can be broken down to one essential question, Where is this God?
+Most of my music can be broken down to one essential question, Where is God?
 O Great Mystery marks the start of this musical quest.
-When I wrote the beginning, I imagined a line of monks chanting in an ancient, grand cathedral.
-It’s beautiful and mystic but has a sense of darkness inside.
+In essence, this piece can be split into three parts, the first part being an introduction to the motif of conservatism.
+When I wrote this part, I imagined a line of monks chanting in an ancient, grand cathedral.
+It’s beautiful and mystic, but has a sense of darkness inside.
 The theme of this introduction goes back to when I was in choir in high school, and my teacher handed out a piece she was considering for us to do, and then played us a recording.
 The piece was “O Magnum Mysterium” by Tomas Luis de Victoria.
 I quoted the first two lines of the piece and included a translation from its original Latin.

-The piece has a beautiful mysticism to it, and the color of the words themselves, even without the music, gives off the perfect sense of mystery and wonder yet it has a slightly ominous quality to it.
+The piece has such a beautiful mysticism to it, and the color of the words themselves, even without the music, gives off the perfect sense wonder yet it has a slightly ominous quality to it.
 What is this great mystery?
-It’s beautiful yet ambiguous.
+It’s beautiful, yet ambiguous.

 While this piece is not programmatic, nor is it sacred, I believe this metaphor will help make this piece as understandable as possible.
 By this point, one of our monks decided he would leave the comfort of his church.
 He went out of the dark enclosed church and entered a strange world.
 Our monk here never really questioned anything he’s been told, and sort of followed what he was told almost blindly.
 Now he realizes that outside of home, he’s free.
 He lifts the rusty cage from his heart and lets it roam.
 This middle section, to give it a broader sense is about liberalism.
 It’s about leaving your mind and letting your heart roam free.
 But, absolute freedom can be overwhelming, and our hearts are wild.
 It’s almost too much, to be out into a free world and eventually, the freedom turns into fear, and you wish you were caged again.